SaptarshiSarkar12/Drifty/Website/app/docs/Development/macOS Docker Build Instructions.md

   open -a Xquartz
   docker run -e DISPLAY=192.168.1.10:0 ghcr.io/saptarshisarkar12/drifty-gui:master
   ```
-  Remember to change the tag to the version/branch you want to use.
+  Ensure to update the tag to the desired version/branch.
-- If you want to run the **docker image built from your changed source code** (by using `docker compose`), then run these commands:
+- To run the **docker image built from your changed source code** (using `docker compose`), execute the following commands:
   ```bash
   socat TCP-LISTEN:6000,reuseaddr,fork UNIX-CLIENT:\"$DISPLAY\"&
   open -a Xquartz